xrcouture/interoperability/Projects/Metadrip.md

   - Creating 3d assets which are compatible for various platforms is a time consuming and tedious process [We’ve drawn a more streamlined process for creating 3d assets here](https://)
   - Verification methods for an ownership of an NFT on different platforms is clunky since all platforms function on different blockchains
-  - Integrations with different platforms requires some kind of an API which allows us to do so – which in most cases metaverses currently don't provide
+  - Integrations with different platforms requires an API – which in most cases metaverses currently don't provide

 ---